Jump to the Recipe

 Bring the Scent of Holiday Baking to Your Kitchen

-When these little treats make their way to the cookie platter, there is no holding back.
+When these little treats make their way to the assorted cookie platter this holiday season, there is no holding back.

 With their powdery coating and curvy look, they will surely be among your new favorites.
 Their crumbly texture and the delicate vanilla flavor are probably the two most convincing aspects as to why you should definitely try them out at home.